Xinglab/rmats-turbo/README.md

                         for strand-specific data.
 Only relevant to the prep step, not the post step.
 Default: fr-unstranded --readLength READLENGTH
-                        The length of each read --variable-read-length
+                        The length of each read.
+Required parameter, with the value set according to the RNA-seq read length --variable-read-length
                         Allow reads with lengths that differ from --readLength to be processed. --readLength will still be used to